Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Spatial distribution of stars

 \subsection{CMD radial trends}

 In this section, we investigate how different stellar populations are distributed within IC\,10 through CMD spatial variations.
-While we examined the CMDs in concentric annuli of increasing galactocentric distance, using radial steps as small as $\sim$\,0.1\,kpc, Fig.~\ref{fig:cmd_grad} presents the CMDs for four representative regions.
-These regions illustrate how the various stellar populations of IC\,10, as well as the foreground MW stars, are distributed across our field of view.
+Figure~\ref{fig:cmd_grad} presents the CMDs for four representative regions which illustrate how the various stellar populations of IC\,10, as well as the foreground MW stars, are distributed across our FoV.

 In Fig.~\ref{fig:cmd_grad}a, we see that young RSGs (age\,$\lesssim$\,50\,Myr) are confined within an elliptical region with semi-major axis (SMA) less than $\sim$\,1.2\,kpc, shown in Fig.~\ref{fig:rgb}d as ellipse 1.
 In this region the incompleteness is severe (see Appendix~\ref{sc:artificial}), and we only detect the brightest portion of the RGB, together with AGB stars.
-At larger radii of 1.2$\,<\,$SMA$\,<\,$3.6\,kpc, between ellipses 1 and 2, the CMD exhibits a well-defined RGB and RC due to stars older than $\sim$\,2\,Gyr, and a conspicuous population of intermediate-age AGB stars as old as $\sim$\,0.1--2\,Gyr (Fig.~\ref{fig:cmd_grad}, panel b).
-At larger distances of 3.6$\,<\,$SMA$\,<\,$5.8\,kpc, between ellipses 2 and 3, few AGB stars are observed, and the IC\,10 stellar population mostly consists of old RGB plus RC stars (Fig.~\ref{fig:cmd_grad}, panel c).
-At these radii, the contribution of MW foreground stars compared to stars in IC\,10 is relatively high, and the brightest part of the RGB can hardly be recognized.
+At larger radii of 1.2\,kpc$\,<\,$SMA$\,<\,$3.6\,kpc, between ellipses 1 and 2, the CMD exhibits a well-defined RGB and RC due to stars older than $\sim$\,1--2\,Gyr, and a conspicuous population of intermediate-age AGB stars as old as $\sim$\,0.1--2\,Gyr (Fig.~\ref{fig:cmd_grad}, panel b).
+At larger distances of 3.6\,kpc$\,<\,$SMA$\,<\,$5.8\,kpc, between ellipses 2 and 3, few AGB stars are observed, and the IC\,10 stellar population mostly consists of old RGB plus RC stars (Fig.~\ref{fig:cmd_grad}, panel c).
+At these radii, the contribution of MW foreground stars compared to stars in IC\,10 is relatively high, and the brightest part of the RGB can hardly be recognised.
 Nonetheless, the depth of \Euclid photometry is such that the faintest portion of the RGB at $H_\sfont{E,0}\sim22$ and the RC are clearly detected.
 The radial distribution of the stellar populations is in agreement with the spatial maps presented by \citetalias{ERONearbyGals}, showing an increasing segregation of stars toward the galaxy centre with decreasing age.
+This distinction is also seen when examining the spatial distribution of IC\,10's star cluster population as a function of age \citep{Howell2026}.